-Built in 1967, by Jacksonville Shipyard of Jacksonville, Florida as the Esso Bayou State for Esso Shipping of Wilmington Delaware.
+Built in 1967, by Jacksonville Shipyard of Jacksonville, Florida as the Esso Garden State for the Esso Shipping Company of Wilmington Delaware.

-In 1972, Esso Shipping became Exxon Shipping of Wilmington, Delaware.
-In 1973, the tug was renamed as the Exxon Bayou State.
+In 1972, the Esso Shipping Company became Exxon Shipping Company of Wilmington, Delaware.
+Where the tug initially retained her name.
+However in 1973, the tug was renamed as the Exxon Garden State.

-In 1988, Exxon merged with Mobil to form SeaRiver Maritime of Houston, Texas.
+In 1993, the Exxon Shipping Company merged with the Mobil Oil Corporation of New York, New York.
+To form SeaRiver Maritime of Houston, Texas.
 Where the tug was renamed as the S/R Bayou State.

-She is powered by two Caterpillar 12-D398 Turbo main engines with Lufkin reduction gears at a ratio of 7.14:1 for a rated 1,800 horsepower.
+Powered by two Caterpillar 12-D398 turbo diesel engines with Lufkin reduction gears at a ratio of 7.14:1 for a rated 1,800 horsepower.
 She is a twin screw tug, fitted kort nozzles and flanking rudders.

 The tug's capacities are 26,670 gallons of fuel oil, 628 gallons of Lube Oil and 3,480 gallons of potable water.

-She is also outfitted with two fire monitors producing 1,500 Gallons Per Minute.
+She is also outfitted with two fire monitors rated at 1,500 Gallons Per Minute.